ChoiConrad/CSC680-IOS-App-Dev-Project/README.md

 The process for buying a vehicle is difficult, this app will achieve making the buying process and any financial advice given even more difficult to obtain.

-### API for UI
+### API Used:
-The api that I will be using for the UI is called Core Motion https://developer.apple.com/documentation/coremotion this is to utilize the gyroscope or orientation of the iphone to set the number.
+The api that I will be using is called Core Motion https://developer.apple.com/documentation/coremotion this is to utilize the gyroscope or orientation of the iphone to set the number.

 ### How will this work: